mukeenanyafiq/cms_sekolahku_api/README.md

 # Contribute
 This module is not complete yet.
-There are still hopefully more information to acquire that haven't been implemented in this API. however, With your help, it would be a lot faster to complete this project!
+There are still hopefully more information to acquire that haven't been implemented in this API.
+However, with your help, it would be a lot faster to complete this project!

 You can do:
 - Try help changing something in this project by making a new [pull request!](https://github.com/mukeenanyafiq/cms_sekolahku_api/pulls)